tnaftali/determinant-solver/README.md

-# determinant-solver
+# Determinant Solver

-This is an algorithm to calculate the determinant of any square matrix.
+This algorithm helps you calculate the determinant of any square matrix.

+To try it run **program.py** with the last line uncommented.